Views

 How to Use It

 Use this worksheet during the Explain or Elaborate phase of a 5E science lesson on animal adaptations.
 It serves as an excellent formative assessment to check if students understand the relationship between form and function.
 Teachers should observe whether students can articulate why a shell is like a tank versus just matching the pictures.
-Completion time is approximately 10 to 15 minutes.
+Expected completion time is 10 to 15 minutes.

 Who It's For